 I’ve now run 3 Boston Marathons and a total of 42 marathons in 15 different states.
 Since 2006 I have run 16 marathons as a Pace Team Leader for times ranging from 3:10 to 3:40.
 One of my Pace Team experiences was featured in The Daily Oklahoman April 28, 2008 article: “The runner’s lifeline: Pacesetters do much more than their name implies” the day after I ran the 2008 OKC Marathon.
 I’ve come full circle with that race, from hoping to finish it without throwing up all over my cotton t-shirt, to now being able to help other runners not only complete the race, but achieve a goal finish time, often qualifying for Boston, depending on their age and gender.

 After moving to Texas in 2007, I took my interest in running to a new level and became a certified running coach through courses and a certification exam administered by the Road Runners Club of America (RRCA).
-I coached several advanced marathon classes for RunOn! during 2008 and 2009, and in 2010 became the Trainer for the McKinney Running Club.
+I coached several advanced marathon classes for RunOn! during 2008 and 2009, and in 2010 became the first coach for the McKinney Running Club.
 If you are looking for an experienced coach and want personalized training, please email me at firstname.lastname@example.org

 My personal records include: